 We may disclose your personal information:

-- To other organisations that are involved in managing or administering your finance/s such as secured and unsecured creditors
+- To organisations involved in managing or administering your finances, including secured and unsecured creditors

-- To an individual/company who represents you, such as secured and unsecured finance companies , lawyers, and accountants;
+- To individuals or organisations who represent you, such as secured and unsecured finance companies, lawyers, accountants or other authorised representatives.

-- To specific people where you have provided us consent;
+- To specific people or organisations where you have provided consent.

-- Where we are required to do so by law, such as under the Bankruptcy ACT 1966 (Cth) and the Anti-Money laundering and Counter Terrorism Financing Act 2006 or in accordance with a subpoena or summons issued by a court
+- Where we are required or authorised to do so by law, including under the Bankruptcy Act 1966 (Cth), the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth), or in accordance with a subpoena or court order.

-- To government agencies including the Australian Financial Security Authority, State Trustees, Centrelink, Child Support Agencies or Australian Taxation Office
+- To government agencies, including the Australian Financial Security Authority (AFSA), Centrelink, Child Support and the Australian Taxation Office (ATO).

-Before disclosing any of your personal information to an individual/organisations, we will ensure:
+Before disclosing your personal information to an individual or organisation, we will ensure:

 - The person or organisation has a commitment to protecting your personal information at least equal to our commitment